Academy for Excellence

 Elected County Officials

 Upon request, MACo will contribute $150 toward the $250 enrollment fee for county ELECTED officials in the Academy.
-Use the General Enrollment Form to enroll.
+Use the County Elected Officials form to enroll.

 Need to keep track of your Academy courses?

 Why the Academy?

 The Academy is provided as an educational response to the professional education needs of Maryland local government officials.
 Local governments are increasingly asked to do more, often with fewer resources.
 The downsizing of the federal and state government has placed more decision making at the local level and, at the same time, reduced the training and technical support available to local officials.
 Often officials are called on to understand and make decisions on highly complex issues with grave implications to their jurisdictions.
 Citizen distrust, accountability mandates, and public apathy complicate an already difficult situation.
 The Academy’s curriculum is designed to help local officials, especially newly elected officials, meet the challenges of their role.

 By providing enhanced educational opportunities, the Academy will train informed and responsible local officials to give Maryland jurisdictions the leadership needed to meet the challenges of the 21st century.
 Specific objectives are (1) to increase understanding of local government and how it functions; (2) to promote high ethical standards in public service; (3) to provide an informational base for more informed policy making; (4) to develop capacity of local officials to govern effectively; and (5) to recognize local officials for their educational efforts.

 Upon completion of the program, a graduation is held in the University Chapel at the University of Maryland, College Park, where each graduate receives a certificate signed by the President of the University.
 A dessert reception follows.
 A press release is mailed to your local media announcing that you have completed this important educational program.